Like hyacinth and camas, it’s very easy to grow squill bulbs.

 - Cut floral scapes off when they are wilted, but keep the leaves untouched.

 - When blooming is over, cut leaves back only when they have already turned yellow, and only then.
 The span of time between blooming and wilting leaves is when the bulb is stocking up on nutrients for the next blooming cycle.

 There are many different squill varieties, which each have different flowers and blooming seasons.

 Another common one is the two-leafed squill, shown in the main article picture at the top.
 It blooms in spring and particularly loves growing on cool forest floors.

 Spring squills, with scientific name Tractema verna, are a species that is mostly found along the Atlantic coast, or in the Pyrenees mountain range in low altitude.
 The Pyrenees is also where Lily-hyacinth squills Tractema lilio-hyacinthus are found, so named because they look like lilies.

 Finally, giant squills, more commonly called Portuguese squills, bloom from spring till the beginning of summer.
 This flower’s latin name is Scilla peruviana, which means “Peruvian squill” – but the only connection it has to Peru is that “Peruviana” was the name of the boat that brought it over from the other side of the Mediterranean!
 Its blossoms can reach up to 16 inches (40 cm) across, and sometimes even more.

 Among the fall-blooming squills, there is the one called Prospero autumnale.

 Smart tip about squills

-Our tip: just forget about them, and sit back and savor their bloom every year.
+Our tip: forget about care, just sit back and savor the blooming every year!